-Instagram Stars Are Posting Fake Sponsored Content
+Rising Instagram Stars Are Posting Fake Sponsored Content

 Read: Posting Instagram sponsored content is the new summer job

 But of course, clout is just a means to an end, and ultimately, most of the people posting fake ads hope to eventually get paid to post real ones.
-Evans said that staging these fake promotions “makes you seem like you’re in a position to be getting things for free, which helps you build your brand or media kit ...
-It makes you seem more established.
-Like you have brands that you’re working with.
+Evans said staging these fake promotions “makes you seem like you’re in a position to be getting things for free, which helps you build your brand or media kit … It makes you seem more established, like you have brands that you’re working with.
 That means you’re producing good content and you’re worthy of approaching and offering these opportunities to.”

-After Samantha Leibowitz-Bienstock, a lifestyle influencer who posts under the pseudonym Trendy Ambitious Blonde, posted a photo of herself with a Betsey Johnson bag that she purchased with her own money and tagged the company, she was featured on their website.
+After Samantha Leibowitz-Bienstock, a lifestyle influencer who posts under the name Trendy Ambitious Blonde, posted a photo of herself with a Betsey Johnson bag she purchased with her own money and tagged the company, she was featured on its website.
 She wasn’t paid, but she considered it a win for her personal brand.

 But while some companies are thrilled with the free promotion, for others it’s become a headache.
-The owner of one sunglass brand, who asked to remain anonymous so as not to alienate anyone in the influencer community, said that the practice has put him in a tough position, as a stream of mid-level influencers post mediocre-quality sponsored content seemingly on his behalf, without his approval or control.
+The owner of one sunglasses brand, who asked to remain anonymous so as not to alienate anyone in the influencer community, said the practice has put him in a tough position as a stream of mid-level influencers post mediocre-quality sponsored content seemingly on his behalf, without his approval or control.

-He has seen influencers thanking his brand for “working with” them when he knew that they had never partnered.
-“We do encourage our fans to put our stuff on Instagram, that’s how we grow.”
-But he said he was worried that some people appearing to be brand ambassadors could ultimately damage his business’s reputation.
-Though he considered it, he has never reached out to any of the influencers and asked them to take their post down.
+He has seen influencers thanking his brand for “working with” them when he knew they had never partnered.
+“We do encourage our fans to put our stuff on Instagram.
+That’s how we grow,” he said.
+But he added that he was worried that some people appearing to be brand ambassadors could ultimately damage his business’s reputation.
+Though he has considered it, he has never reached out to any of the influencers and asked them to take their post down.
 To him, that feels like even more of a risk.
 “These people are looking for the most amount of attention, so if they want to make it seem like they’ve been wronged in any way by a brand, they will,” he said.

 And then there’s the fact that fake sponcon misleads would-be partners.
-Wong was once a Tumblr star himself and knows the ins and outs of online marketing.
+Wong was once a Tumblr star himself, and he knows the ins and outs of online marketing.
 But even he was recently duped.
-After hiring one influencer to promote his product, he later found out all of her brand deals were fake.
-Now he cross-references every potential partner, calling up other brands they’ve claimed to work with to see if that work was paid.
+After hiring one influencer to promote his product, he later found out that all of her brand deals were fake.
+Now he cross-references all potential partners, calling up other brands they’ve claimed to work with to see if that work was paid.

 If I see any more “self made entrepreneurs” flexing their rented Lamborghinis and fake Rollies in sponsored posts on Instagram I am ending it all— Sinferna (@withthedraco) October 4, 2018

 Though it may seem like a useful tactic when you’re starting out, more established influencers worry that fake sponcon is creating a race to the bottom.
-Because brands can piggyback off waves of unpaid influencer promoters, some have ceased paying influencers completely, or now pay rates far below what they previously spent.
+Because brands can piggyback off of waves of unpaid influencer promoters, some have ceased paying influencers completely, or now pay rates far below what they previously spent.

-“I don't think people know they’re screwing each other over,” said CJ Operamericano, a 22-year-old TikTok star.
-She has watched rates plummet as the industry becomes more saturated and recently lost out on a brand campaign to someone who offered to do it for a tenth of the price.
-People treat brand deals “like a verification badge” now, she said.
+“I don’t think people know they’re screwing each other over,” said CJ OperAmericano, a 22-year-old TikTok star.
+She has watched rates plummet as the industry becomes more saturated, and she recently lost out on a brand campaign to someone who offered to do it for a tenth of the price.
+People now treat brand deals “like a verification badge,” she said.

-Vingan Klein said that she can’t blame the young fashion influencers she sees coming up today for their hustle.
+Vingan Klein said she can’t blame the young fashion influencers she sees coming up today for their hustle.
 “Trying to get sponsored is your way out of this rat race,” she said.
-Teens today realize that “you don’t have to go up this hierarchy, you can skip the middleman,” she said.
+Teens today realize that “you don’t have to go up this hierarchy; you can skip the middleman,” she added.
 “Besides, what do the followers know?”

 We want to hear what you think about this article.
 Submit a letter to the editor or write to letters@theatlantic.com.